DieselMeister/Azure.Functions.SimpleAuthProvider/README.md

 # A very simple Authentication Provider for deploying on Azure Functions

+**Attention: The implementation has some flaws, which I address.
+It is a pre alpha version ,if you will.
+I am happy, if you have some "Issues", Ideas or critics or some nice words.**

 Motivation: Sometimes I need for a very simple web application, which is basically made up with only an Azure Storage Static Page and an Azure Function as Backend

 So a full blown Identity Server with OAuth is sometime to heavy for the customer and not needed, because the app which are "secured" doesn't contain any personal or secret informations.